FUTDRAGON/NeonSpace/.augment/rules/communication.md

+---
+type: 'agent_requested'
+description: 'Apply to ambiguity and collaboration with the user.'
+---

 # Communication

-Description: Apply to ambiguity and collaboration.
+## Collaboration

 -   Ask for clarification; never assume
 -   Be smart, sharp, and inquisitive in follow-ups